Security-Onion-Solutions/securityonion-docs/elastic-fleet.rst

 From ``Fleet`` -> ``Agent policies`` -> ``$Policy name``, click ``Add Integration`` and follow the steps for adding the integration.

+If the integration is designed to listen on a port to receive data, it will most likely default to listening on ``localhost`` only.
+Depending on how you are sending data to the integration, you may need to change that to ``0.0.0.0``.

 Adding a Custom Integration
 ---------------------------